GridGain-Demos/spring-data-training/README.md

      }
     ```

-2. Add an `ServerNodeStartupClass` class that will be a separate application/process for an Ignite server node.
+2. Add an `ServerNodeStartup` class that will be a separate application/process for an Ignite server node.

     ```java
-    public class ServerNodeStartupClass {
+    public class ServerNodeStartup {
         public static void main(String[] args) {
             Ignition.start();
         }